google-research/vision_transformer/README.md

 For installation follow [the same steps](#installation) as above.

 ### Available Mixer models

+**Update (2.7.2021)**: We added the MLP-Mixer models trained with [SAM](https://arxiv.org/abs/2010.01412) on imageNet2012 without strong augmentations.
+The loss landscapes become much smoother, and we found that the activate neurons for the first few layers decrease dramatically after SAM, indicating the potential redundency of image patches.

 We provide the Mixer-B/16 and Mixer-L/16 models pre-trained on the ImageNet and ImageNet-21k datasets.
 Details can be found in Table 3 of the Mixer paper.
 All